 It’s important to mention that there are many indigenous tribes, potentially hundreds located through-out the area.
 According to the 2000 census, there are more than 285,000 indigenous people located throughout Panama and Costa Rica.

-This particular small group of indigenous people used machetes to dismember their victims.
-Perhaps this is why the large bones of Lisanne Froon and Kris Kremers were never found – maybe the large bones had obvious cut marks from machetes on them.
+The small group of indigenous people mentioned above used machetes to dismember their victims.
+Perhaps this is why the large bones of Lisanne Froon and Kris Kremers were never found – maybe the large bones had obvious cut marks from machetes on them and therefore were buried in a different place.

 I had to think about this one a lot.
+Even considering it seemed ridiculous.
 I researched online a bit, too.
-During all of my travels of Central America, I’ve never once came across the concept of cannibalism.
+During all of my travels of Central America, I’ve never once came across historical evidence of cannibalism.
 Although it’s universally accepted among scholars that cannibalism once existed in pre-Columbian America, there is no basis or evidence to suggest that it still exist today.
 Inversely, there’s no evidence that it doesn’t still exist, too.
-But overall, I believe that people online suggesting cannibalism was involved is mostly just sensationalism.
+Scientists aren’t exactly jumping at the opportunity to trek through the unknown areas of the rainforest to find cannibals.
+Overall, I believe that the people online suggesting that cannibalism was involved is just sensationalism.

-I can say with certainty though, that as I read more on this story, it seems more and more likely that the women women were held against their will.
+I can say with certainty though, that as I read more on this story, it seems more and more likely that the women were held against their will.
 Also, their remains were found widely scattered across a river bank in a place 8-10 miles from where they went missing with the bones of three other unidentified humans.
-There are other intents that are more likely the cause, such rape or even human sacrifice in the name of religion.
+There are other intents that are more likely the cause, such as an unjust response to an accident, uncertainty of knowing how to help them (if they were injured), rape, morbid curiosity of locals, or human sacrifice in the name of religion.

 Tourism is 6% of the Panama’s GDP (2006)